 Now, we all know that relationships are hard work.
 Sometimes, our love is tried and tested.
 He comes home late without calling to let you know; you are too wrapped up in your television show to listen to his account of an awful business call; he forgets to pick up the milk after three texts to remind him and the list goes on.
 All of these instances represent withdrawals from the love bank.

 But there is good news!
-It is never too late to start depositing into the love bank.
+It is never too late to start depositing into the love bank and often these deposits are just the little things you say that mean a huge deal to him.
 Here are some suggestions of places to start:

-Feel free to comment and add to the list of small love acts.
+Feel free to comment and add to the list of small acts of love.
+What have you have found builds a strong relationship.
 Also, you can really share the love with me by subscribing to this site with your email address or sharing this article, or both!